 Prior to the viva, each examiner should separately complete an individual written report on the dissertation.
-This must be returned within a week of the arranged viva.
 The Chair will arrange a preparatory meeting to review the written reports (often on the same day but prior to the time scheduled for the candidate and their supervisor to attend), and to agree the approach of the examination.
 This preparatory meeting should allow sufficient time to (1) agree the approach of the viva and (2) review the written reports.
 The supervisor should normally be available for consultation with the examiners during this meeting.